ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 Supported Audio codecs: ["audio/webm;codecs=opus", "audio/ogg;codecs=opus"]
 ```

-Things aren't looking good, we have exactly one Audio Format and Codec supported by all modern browsers on Windows.
+Things aren't looking good, we have exactly one shared Audio Format and Codec supported by all modern browsers on Windows.

 ### macOS